david4270/concepts-cpp/README.md

 [need details] - will be updated with specifics

 ## **Basic**
 Folders with 'basic' prefix have micro projects with basic C++ concepts and practices.
+Used concepts from second year introductory programming course (ECE244).

 **_basic-1_**: calculate two doubles